Learning about the schools

 The experience a school designs for its admissions events is the experience it will give your family for four years.
 How a school handles you and your student is the tell.

-Updated June 2026
+Updated August 2026

 Start with whether they split you up on purpose.
-Some schools run the open house by separating the students from the parenting adults: the students get taken on one adventure, built for them, while the adults get the depth and detail they actually came for.
+Some schools run the open house by separating the students from the parenting adults.
+The students get taken on one adventure, built for them, while the adults get the depth and detail they actually came for.
 That's a school telling you it knows the two of you aren't the same audience, and that it will keep seeing your student as their own person rather than an extension of you.